Skip to content

 • No restated information already in the codebase

-The regeneration test asks whether the spec can recreate equivalent behavior.
-The ultimate validation question: could an agent rebuild this feature from this spec alone and produce behaviorally identical output?
+The Regeneration Test: Could an agent rebuild this feature from this spec alone and produce behaviorally identical output?

-This is not hypothetical.
 Teams using spec-driven development regenerate implementations rather than performing risky surgery on poorly understood legacy systems.
-Regeneration fidelity requires behavioral tests: code that passes every functional test but produces different error messages or UI states is not equivalent.
-When regeneration does produce different behavior, the divergence is diagnostic.
-If the output structure changes across runs (e.g., different error field names or status codes), the input/output contract section is missing or too vague.
-If the scope expands and the agent adds unrequested features, the "Not Included" boundary is incomplete.
-If edge cases handled in the first run are missing in the second, the acceptance criteria table does not explicitly cover them.
-Divergence is not a model reliability problem; it is a signal of spec completeness.
-Each difference between two regeneration points indicates a constraint that should have been in the spec but was not.
+When regeneration produces different behavior, the divergence is diagnostic.
+If the output structure changes across runs (e.g., different error field names), the input/output contract section is too vague.
+If scope expands (the agent adds unrequested features), the "Not Included" boundary is incomplete.
+If edge cases handled in the first run are missing in the second, the acceptance criteria table does not cover them.

-The arXiv paper on specification validation identifies the core bottleneck: "since there is no oracle for specification correctness other than the user, we need spec metrics that can assess specification quality."
-Executable tests serve as that proxy oracle.
+Shuvendu Lahiri of Microsoft Research formalizes the core bottleneck: "There is no oracle for specification correctness other than the user."
+Executable tests serve as a proxy oracle.
 Without them, spec-driven development is prompt-driven development with extra steps.

-Continuous validation turns unexpected agent behavior into better specs.
-A spec is not a write-once document.
-Cursor rules guidance is often summarized as: begin with basic rules, then add more as needed when repeated mistakes emerge.
-When an agent produces unexpected output, the correct intervention is to identify which constraint was absent or ambiguous and then update the spec so that the next run avoids the same failure.
+Continuous Improvement: A spec is a living document.
+Cosmos's Context Engine processes commit history, codebase patterns, external sources, and tribal knowledge, giving Cosmos Experts the architectural awareness to flag when specifications drift from actual codebase behavior.
+When an agent produces unexpected output, the correct intervention is to identify which constraint was absent and update the spec so the next run avoids the same failure.

-The next step is concrete: pick one feature where an agent-generated bug would be hard to trace, write an executable spec using the three load-bearing sections at minimum (acceptance criteria, input/output contract, scope boundary), generate code and tests from it, then regenerate one week later and compare behavioral parity.
+Pick one feature where an agent-generated bug would be hard to trace.
+Write an executable spec using the three load-bearing sections (acceptance criteria, input/output contract, scope boundary).
+Generate code and tests from it.
+Regenerate one week later and compare behavioral parity.
 If the regeneration diverges, the delta tells you exactly which constraint was missing.
-Each spec you write and regenerate calibrates the template to your codebase's actual failure modes faster than any checklist can.

 Written by